rozek/svelte-drag-and-drop-actions/README.md

 Instead of fully re-implementing the visual operation of web applications with mouse and touch gestures (as done in [agnostic-draggable](https://github.com/rozek/agnostic-draggable) or [svelte-dnd-action](https://github.com/isaacHagoel/svelte-dnd-action)), `svelte-drag-and-drop-actions` builds upon already existing HTML5 Drag-and-Drop functionality and simply extends it.
 The result is a lightweight package with a surprisingly simple programming interface.
 (And because this module is tree-shakable, using the plain dragging functionality only - i.e., without support for dropping - will reduce the import size even further)

+A first Svelte component based on `svelte-drag-and-drop-actions` is the `svelte-sortable-flat-list-view`.

 **NPM users**: please consider the [Github README](https://github.com/rozek/javascript-interface-library/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

 **Mobile Developers**: since many mobile platforms lack support for native HTML5 drag-and-drop, you should consider importing [svelte-drag-drop-touch](https://github.com/rozek/svelte-drag-drop-touch) as a polyfill (a simple import of that package will suffice - there is no extra programming needed)